We are using cookies to give you the best experience. You can find out more about which cookies we are using or switch them off in privacy settings.

 • Unsecured Hoses: Dangling gear can snag on the boat or whip around and hit you upon impact.

-• Forgetting the OK Signal: At Diving Mentor, we always remind you: the dive isn’t “safe” until you signal the boat crew that you are okay.
+• Forgetting the OK Signal: At Diving Mentor, we always remind you: the dive isn’t ‘safe’ yet.
+You must signal the boat crew that you are okay.

-• Tank Height: If your tank is mounted too high, the valve might strike the back of your head during entry
+• Tank Height: If your tank is mounted too high, the valve might strike the back of your head during entry.
+Avoiding these mistakes is a key focus during Rescue Diver training, where safety becomes second nature.

 Mastering the small details is what defines an elite diver.
 At Diving Mentor, our goal is to equip you with the skills that make every dive a safe and exhilarating experience.
-Use these tips on your next boat trip to ensure a smooth and professional start to your underwater journey.
+Use these tips on your next Scuba diving trip in Hurghada to ensure a smooth and professional start to your underwater journey.

 Written By